 The amount of renewable hydrogen produced increases in case of light (S1) or no (S2) RFNBO consumption obligation by 2030, compared to the baseline (without subsidies).
 Compared to policy mix 3, the 'S1 light obligation' results in an increase in renewable hydrogen production and 'S2 no obligation' in a decrease.
-Under the light consumption obligation, decarbonisation with hydrogen use in the chemical industry turns cost efficient five to ten years earlier, compared to the scenarios with higher obligation in this sector, explaining the increase in renewable hydrogen production and increased electrolysis capacity (5 GW in 2035).
+Under the light consumption obligation, decarbonisation with hydrogen use in the chemical industry turns cost efficient five to ten years earlier, compared to the scenarios with higher obligations.
+This translates into an earlier demand for renewable hydrogen production and increased electrolysis capacity (5 GW in 2035).
 The light obligation also results in a lower decrease in low-carbon hydrogen production under the policy scenarios (compared to the baseline) which explains the overall increased demand for hydrogen described above.
 The RFNBO share is expected to reach 31% in 2030 and 33% in 2035 in this scenario.